Izumi-konata00/FlowerClassifier/README.md

 # FlowerClassifier
-Very Simple Flower Classifier based on Tensorflow tutorial but it is made in Windows Forms, using Keras.NET
+Very Simple Flower Classifier based on Tensorflow tutorial, but it is made in Windows Forms, using Keras.NET

 The training python script is located in a "Train" folder